olegnn/join/README.md

 async fn main() {
     println!(
         "{} {}\n{}",
-        "Hello.\nThis's is the game where winner is player, which abs(value) is closest to", "the max count of links (starting with `https://`) found on one of random pages.", "You play against random generator (0-500)."
+        "Hello.\nThis's is the game where winner is player, which number is closest to", "the max count of links (starting with `https://`) found on one of random pages.", "You play against random generator (0-500)."
     );